MicrosoftDocs/cpp-docs/docs/assembler/masm/dot-model.md

 |`stackoption`|Not used|`NEARSTACK`, `FARSTACK`|

 ## Code
- For MASM-related samples, download the Compiler samples from [Visual C++ Samples and Related Documentation for Visual Studio 2010](http://go.microsoft.com/fwlink/p/?linkid=178749).
+ For MASM-related samples, download the Compiler samples from [Visual C++ Samples](https://github.com/Microsoft/VCSamples) on GitHub.

  The following example demonstrates the use of the `.MODEL` directive.